stanko-arbutina/ink-use-input-hints/README.md

 handlersBuilder.add(keyList, handler, additionalOptions)
 `

-  - `keyList` - array of keys, for which the `handler` should be triggered.
+  - `keyList` - array of inputs for which the `handler` should be triggered.
 Each element is either a single character, or a string representing a "special" key ('return', 'ctrl', 'leftArrow'.. ) The list matches the possible key names of [the second argument to the original useInput](https://github.com/vadimdemedes/ink#key).
 All of the values are accessible via the [KEYS](#KEYS) object.
-  - `handler` - this is called when user presses one of the keys in `keyList`, like the [inputHandler](https://github.com/vadimdemedes/ink#useinputinputhandler-options) for useInput.
+  - `handler` - this is called when user presses one of the keys in `keyList`, like the [inputHandler](https://github.com/vadimdemedes/ink#useinputinputhandler-options) for `useInput`.
   - `additionalOptions` - object containing a single key, `description` - used for generating hints.
 If it's not provided, a hint for this `keyList` won't be generated

 The `options` argument to `definerFunction` has a single key, [`KEYS`](#KEYS), which is an object listing all the recognizable special keys.

-Finally, `useInputWithHints` returns an array listing all of the generated hints.
+Finally, `useInputWithHints` returns an array listing generated hints.

 ```javascript
 const hints = useInputWithHints((handler, { KEYS }) => handler